liferay/liferay-docs/develop/tutorials/articles/290-configuration/02-custom-system-settings-ui.markdown

 Config Admin.
 Other times, a configuration is required to be present for backend developers but isn't intended to be changed in the UI.

-To exlcude the UI entry, use the `ExtendedObjectClassDefinition` annotation property called `generateUI`.
+To exclude the UI entry, use the `ExtendedObjectClassDefinition` annotation property called `generateUI`.
 It defaults to `true`, so set it to `false` to suppress the auto-generated UI.
 Here is an example: